Questions and Answers

 Is there a fee for Counseling Center Services?

-All counseling and materials are offered at no cost to undergraduate students, staff, and faculty of California Baptist University, and to their immediate family members (living in the same household).
+All counseling and materials are offered at no additional charge to students, staff, and faculty of California Baptist University, and to their immediate family members (living in the same household).
 For the general community, we offer the same services at low cost.

 How do I refer someone who needs counseling?